emmakbogner/emmakbogner/README.md

 - 👋 Hi, I’m @emmakbogner
-- 👀 I’m interested in data-driven medical research
+- 👀 I’m interested in leveraging artificial intelligence to enable precision medical care
-- 🌱 Current master's student specializing in health data science and biostatistics
+- 🫀 I'm currently working with the Data Intelligence for Health Lab on a decision support tool for the treatment of patients with coronary artery disease
 - 📫 How to reach me: emma.bogner@ucalgary.ca

 <!---